celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 stateless commitments to data rather than stateful transitions.
 This means that the protocol relies heavily on block validity rules.
 Notably, resource constrained light clients must be able to detect when these validity rules have not been followed in order to avoid making an honest majority assumption.
+This has a significant impact on thier.
+More information on how light clients verify block validity rules can be foud in the [Fraud Proofs](./fraud_proofs.md) spec.

 > **Note** Celestia relies on CometBFT (formerly tendermint) for consensus,
 > meaning that it has single slot finality and is fork-free.
 Therefore, in order